pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/11_Custom_Views.md

 # Custom Views (ExtJS 6 only)
-A custom view is an additional custom tree representing a subset of elements of the corresponing original tree.
+A custom view is an additional custom tree representing a subset of elements of the corresponding original tree.
 Custom views can be configured for Documents, Assets and Objects.

 > **Security Note**